OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 This is a collection of a few irc scripts and a bot that work together.
 Install the bot based on the below instructions.
 Place the scripts files in the correct directory.
-Load your irc server - I used unrealircd.
+Load your irc server - I used unrealircd, self-hosted.
 Load Mirc.
 Go to the dir where the bot is and open Terminal.
 Type: node index.js In C:\Users\name\AppData\Roaming\mIRC\scripts\irc-translate-bot-main - change Boca Raton to whatever city you'd like.